 Withholding Tax Due Diligence

 Our team can perform due diligence services to U.S. corporations and other entities who are withholding agents of U.S.-source income and determine withholding and information reporting requirements for U.S. federal income tax purposes.
 We will review current accounts payable and other accounting systems and procedures to determine payments requiring withholding under the rules and recommend controls and processes to comply with the Internal Revenue Code.

-Frost Law can provide US international tax information return assistance to companies with operations outside the U.S. In particular, we can assist in reviewing forms 5471, 5472, 8858, 8865, and 1118, among others.
+Frost Law provides US international tax information return assistance to companies with operations outside the U.S. In particular, we assist in reviewing Forms 5471, 5472, 8858, 8865 and 1118, among others.

 We also provide assistance with regard to the review of U.S. reporting of inbound transactions, such as: (i) form 5472 – for foreign-owned U.S. corporations, (ii) form 1120F – for U.S. federal income tax liability of foreign entities, and (iii) FIRPTA filings for foreign persons owning U.S. real property interest.
 Do you need help with foreign compliance?
 Learn about our international tax compliance services to get help with your complex foreign matters.